icon-project/community/guidelines/technical/software-development-guidelines.md

 ## Versioning

 We use [semantic versioning](https://semver.org) and expect all releases to be tagged.
+See [version bumps](#version-bumps) for more information on how we do versioning.

 We sometimes use pre-release labels to indicate that a version is unstable and might not satisfy the intended compatibility requirements.
 The pre-release labels we use include: